 When information and documents are not readily available from our on-site resources, the Information Resource Center can provide special referral services to the United States.
 When necessary, our Washington Office can make personal contact with government agencies, academic and research institutions, foundations, business and non-governmental organizations in search of illusive Materials.
 For this service to be effective in meeting deadlines, adequate lead-time may be needed for processing the inquiries.

-The Information Resource Center subscribes to 70 periodicals in hard copy.
+The American Center subscribes to 70 periodicals in hard copy.
 Included in the subscription list are: Harvard Business Review, Fortune, Business Week, Current History and Foreign Affairs.

-The American Resource Center subscribes to the following newspapers:
+The American Center subscribes to the following newspapers:

 - New York Times (Sunday edition)